vibbits/training-material/topics/git-introduction/tutorials/4_history_status/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 4 Branches and Pull requests
+title: 4 History & status
 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?